face0b1101/es-reddit-chat-data-demo/README.md

 ## Overview

-This project demonstrates how to:
+This project provides demo assets for:

-- Ingest semi-structured chat data into Elasticsearch
+- Ingesting semi-structured chat data into Elasticsearch
-- Create appropriate index mappings and ingest pipelines
+- Creating appropriate index mappings and ingest pipelines
-- Build analytics dashboards in Kibana
+- Analytics dashboards in Kibana

 The demo serves as a practical example for investigators, analysts, and data scientists working with chat room data.